michaelccao/empadgui_cu/README.md

 Possible adjustments that need to be made:

 1) Serial port of the Keithley may be different than what's stored in the code.
-If it needs to be changed, go to line 70 and change "serial_address = '/dev/ttyS4'" to "serial_address = '<insert port address here>'"
+If it needs to be changed, go to line 70 and change "serial_address = '/dev/ttyS4'" to "serial_address = 'insert_port_address'"
 2) Power On procedure may vary.
 Camserver loads two files "empad_power.cmd" and "empad_hvon.cmd" to power the chip.
 These files may have slightly different instructions than what FEI is using.
 These files are stored in /home/empad/tvx_64/tvx/camera/camserver and FEI software will most likely load different versions of these files.
 You can either load those files instead or create your own.
 Then change lines 1935 and 1936 from:

   Send_to_Cam('ldcmndfile empad_power.cmd\n')